ligiane/ligiane.github.io/css-properties.md

 - order

   The default value is 0.
-Anything lower 0 come before.
+Anything lower than 0 come before.